pi-bits/springbootwithangular/README.md

+    git submodule update --recursive --remote
+    git submodule update --init --recursive
+    #pull all changes in the repo including changes in the submodules
+    git pull --recurse-submodules
+    # pull all changes for the submodules
+    git submodule update --remote

 1. Create angular application in src/main/resources/front-end/angular-app

 2. Run "npm install" in the angular-app - this can be git submodule as well.